ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 Being able to cancel the request but also returning which files have finished uploading and which have been canceled, provides a good user experience.

-*Note: Canceling some operations midway through, may result in corruption and/or incorrect state of data.
-In these cases it is critical to do some finalization work to ensure system correctness.*
+*Note: Canceling some operations midway through, may result in corruption and/or incorrect data.
+In these cases it is critical to do some finalization work to ensure correctness.*

 ### Example
 Let's create a request called `FilesUploadCommand`.
 It takes a collection of `File` objects to upload, and returns a collection of `UploadResult` objects.